www.canadianfishing.com

 With 6 billets under it, the dock floats high and is very stable, even when several persons are on it.
 Without a load, the dock will float in about three inches of water.

 If you plan to load and unload a floatplane from a dock like this, it will have to support several people and a lot of baggage.
-In that case, you will need more than 6 styrofoam billets to support the greater weight.
-Our airplane dock has styrofoam solidly right across without any vacant spaces.
+In that case, you will need more than 6 Styrofoam billets to support the greater weight.
+Our airplane dock has Styrofoam solidly right across without any vacant spaces.
 That takes 16 billets.

 We had a Beaver floatplane tied to one of these docks for several years.
 The dock never moved, not even with strong winds pushing against the airplane.